EightCubed/Prisoner-problem-simulation/README.md

 Out of 100000 iterations, The prisoner won 31145 times and lost 68855 times

 The results are very close to the mathematical solution of 31.1%

+## To do
+1. Learn what data needs to be collected
+2. General statistics refresh
+3. Look at options for visualization